ShapeICP: Iterative Category-level Object Pose and Shape Estimation from Depth: Method

-{\inlinetitle PCA.} Now that we have acquired a set of deformed templates that take on the model shapes across a category and have consistent number of vertices and connectivity, we can build a feature vector for each model by concatenating the vertices of its deformed template, i.e. $[v_1...v_{V_s}]$, and then run PCA on all the feature vectors to obtain our category-level mesh-based ASM.
+where $\mathcal{N}(i) = \{j\}~\forall(i,j)\in\mathcal{E}$ is the set of neighboring vertices of vertex $v_i$.
+The overall objective function is $\min_{\mathcal{V}_s}\mathcal{L}_c + \lambda_n\mathcal{L}_n + \lambda_e\mathcal{L}_e + \lambda_l\mathcal{L}_l$, where the $\lambda$'s are the weights for the loss terms.
+This optimization is carried out by stochastic gradient descent (SGD) \cite{robbins1951stochastic} starting from a spherical template with $p_n$ and $q_m$ resampled in each step.
+An example of the process is visualized in Fig. \ref{fig: deform}.
+Now that we have acquired a set of deformed templates that take on the model shapes across a category and have a consistent number of vertices and the same connectivity, we can build a feature vector for each model by concatenating the vertices of its deformed template, i.e. $[v_1...v_{V_s}]$, and then running PCA on all the feature vectors to obtain our category-level mesh-based ASM.
 A vertex in the final ASM with $K$ principal components is expressed as

-where $b_{0,i}$ is the vertex in the mean shape corresponding to $v_i$, $b_{k,i}$ is the corresponding vertex in basis $k$, and $\{c_k\}_{k=1}^K$ are the weights for the bases.
+where $b_{0,i}$ is the vertex in the mean shape corresponding to $v_i$, $b_{k,i}$ is the corresponding vertex in the basis $k$, and $\{c_k\}_{k=1}^K$ are the weights for the bases.
 These weights parameterize the shape.
 Fig. \ref{fig: asmviz} visualizes the vertices of the bases and the final shape in an example ASM.
-The edges and faces of the mesh-based ASM are inherited from the template mesh.
+The edges ($\mathcal{E}$) and faces ($\mathcal{F}$) (i.e. connectivity) of the mesh-based ASM are inherited from the template mesh.